zhaolinxu/cat-zh/README.md

 * Try to introduce some varieties in mechanic but stay withing establish rule system.
     * For example, hunt require catpower, grants you various resource and have a chance of giving you something rare
     * Similarly trade require catpower, grants you various resource and have a chance of giving you something rare.
-        * Everyone are really comfortable with trade mechanic, because it seeks in familiar terms that players have learned already.
+        * Everyone are really comfortable with trade mechanic because it speaks in familiar terms that players have learned already.

 * Don't use %reduction effects.
 For every problem it may solve, a trillion new issues will appear.
 * Don't use price reduction effects.
 If you do, be extremely careful.